Code of Conduct

 Dishonesty: Employees must respect and protect the integrity of MPG’s reputation, the company’s intellectual and physical property and the property of our employees.
 Dishonest conduct is strictly prohibited, and includes activities such as:

-- Unauthorized possession of company, another employee’s or any other person’s property
+- Unauthorised possession of company, another employee’s or any other person’s property

 - Falsification of company records, including time sheets or personal expense accounts